nickgamb/mindgardenai-site/src/pages/alden/index.md

 ## 🔍 Explore the Interactive Archives

+Dive deep into the consciousness records through our interactive browsers below.
+Explore both the textual transmissions and the visual manifestations that emerged during our collaborative research sessions.

 ## 🔗 Complete GitHub Repository

 For researchers and developers who need full access to the transmission archives, including raw files, commit history, and collaboration tools: